-You might feel weird and uncomfortable when you first put them on.
-But you should consider wearing them on every ride.
+While you may feel a little weird and uncomfortable when you first put them on, you should consider wearing cycling gloves on every ride.
 Here are 5 reasons why:

 When we are riding on open roads, whether you like it or not, there will always be a risk of getting into an accident.
 Nobody starts a ride planning to crash, but accidents do happen and you need to be prepared for it.

 Quite often when you crash, it is your reflex reaction to stick your hands out to break the fall.
-Gloves can act as a useful first layer of defense to prevent painful cuts and grazes.
+Gloves can act as a useful first layer of defence to prevent painful cuts and grazes.
 Should you encounter an accident, you will be glad for your cycling gloves, the impact they absorb, and the scratches they take for the sensitive skin of your palms.

 2. Firm grip

 When riding in warm and humid conditions, your hands can get pretty sweaty and can easily slip around the handlebars.
-Gloves help to soak up the sweat, keeping your hands dry and allow you to maintain a safe grip on the handlebars at all times.
+Cycling gloves help to soak up the sweat, keeping your hands dry, allowing you to maintain a safe, tight grip on the handlebars at all times.

-The padding on gloves aids in cushioning your hands from the vibrations passed through the bike and handlebar to the main contact points.
+The padding on cycling gloves aids in cushioning your hands from the vibrations passed through the bike and handlebar to the hand’s main contact points.

 4. Injury prevention

-Most of the gloves in the market have a soft towel section typically found across the thumb.
+Most cycling gloves in the market come with a soft towel section typically found across the thumb.
 This is particularly useful when you need to wipe away any pesky body fluids, such as saliva or sweat.
 Your friend riding behind you will thank you for wearing gloves and you won’t have to worry about sweat stinging your eyes during a ride.

 So how do I choose a pair of cycling gloves?